Probate Q&A Series

 • Inventory & Appraisal: Deadline of 90 days to list estate assets including real property.

-• Court Approval for Sales: Petition and hearing required under N.C.
+• Court Approval for Sales: A petition and hearing may be required under N.C.
 Gen. Stat. § 28A-15-1; market factors affect timing.

 • Debt Resolution: Review and payment of claims can delay distributions.